 A Yes.
 The treatment of aniridia with an FDA approved device meets the statutory coverage criteria of the Medicare program for “the diagnosis and treatment of illness or injury or to improve the functioning of a malformed body member.”4 Other third party payers generally agree with this policy.

 Q What HCPCS code describes this prosthetic device?

 A Effective January 1, 2020, CUSTOMFLEX® ARTIFICIALIRIS received separate Medicare payment under C1839 (Iris prosthesis).

 Q What CPT code is used to report implantation?

-In some cases, particularly after trauma, other ophthalmic procedures may be performed concurrently with implantation of an artificial iris; these might include vitrectomy, keratoplasty, McCannel suture, or repair of laceration.
+In some cases, particularly after trauma, other ophthalmic procedures may be performed concurrently with implantation of an artificial iris as needed such as: keratoplasty, synechialysis, or pars plana vitrectomy, among others.

 Q How does Medicare reimburse the surgeon?

 A For a specific CPT code, such as 66982, the Medicare Physician Fee Schedule (MPFS) applies.
 For a miscellaneous code, such as 66999, the MPFS does not specify a payment amount and that determination is made by the Medicare Administrative Contractor on an individual case-by-case basis.
 The surgeon does not bill for the artificial iris; the ASC or HOPD does.